judz5/PyJump/README.md

 I plan for this game to be fun to play, and have custom made sprites, particles, and other effects to make the game stand out

+ - Side note, I know this code is really bad and doesnt use pygames sprites correctly, if at all.
+As of now all that im worried about is it working, I'm more so just using this as a base to prove I can make something with pygame.
+My next pygame project will have much better code.